-His career prematurely ended, his reputation destroyed and virtually ostracised from public life, Thorpe was, albeit briefly, considered for the vacant post of Dir Gen of Amnesty Int, though sufficient members of that organisation were opposed for the invitation to be hastily withdrawn.
-In any case he was soon diagnosed as showing the initial signs of having developed Parkinson's Disease and was obliged to remain in obscurity.
+His career prematurely ended, his reputation destroyed and virtually ostracised from public life, Thorpe was, albeit briefly, considered for the vacant post of Dir Gen of Amnesty Int, though sufficient members of that organisation were opposed to the idea for the invitation to be hastily withdrawn.
+In any case he was soon diagnosed with the initial signs of Parkinson's Disease and was obliged to remain in obscurity.
 His forty-year second marriage to Marian Stein, a fellow musician, formerly Countess of Harewood, ended with her death in 2014.
-He occasionally contributed letters to the press on political events, correcting errors in detail regarding the two General Election campaigns in 1974, though he seems not to have maintained regular contact with many extant former colleagues.
-He is said to have loathed being out of politics in his later years.
+In his later years he occasionally contributed letters to the press on political events, correcting errors in detail regarding the two General Election campaigns in 1974, though he seems not to have maintained regular contact with many extant former colleagues.
+He is said to have loathed being out of politics in his later years and clung on almost until his death to the forlorn hope that one day he would be offered a Life Peerage.
 He was enthusiastically applauded on an unheralded appearance at the Party Assembly in 1997.
-In a letter to Liberal Democrat News after the dramatic increase in party MPs in 2001, he wittily pointed out that half the landmass of Great Britain was now represented by Liberal-Democrat MPs, including the notable locations of Land's End and John O' Groats.
-His last reported public appearance was at the funeral of Roy Jenkins qv 2003; d Dec 4 2014; North Devon 1955, 1959, 1964, 1966, 1970, 1974 Feb, Oct, 1979; MP 1959-79; see Dictionary of Liberal Biography; a comprehensive biography, long in preparation and discretely withheld from publication until after his death, Jeremy Thorpe by Michael Bloch (pub Little, Brown), appeared in mid-December 2014.
-There are rumours of a TV serial in the making (2017), chronicling the events which led to his premature exit from the political scene.
+In a letter to Liberal Democrat News after the dramatic increase in party MPs in 2001, he wittily pointed out that half the landmass of Great Britain was now represented by Liberal-Democrat MPs, including the notable locations of Land's End and John O'Groats.
+His last reported public appearance was at the funeral of Roy Jenkins qv (Scotland, Northwest Region) in 2003; d Dec 4th 2014; North Devon 1955, 1959, 1964, 1966, 1970, 1974 Feb, Oct, 1979; MP 1959-79; see Dictionary of Liberal Biography; a comprehensive biography, long in preparation and discretely withheld from publication until after his death, Jeremy Thorpe by Michael Bloch (pub Little, Brown), appeared in mid-December 2014.
+A highly acclaimed three-part TV serial, A Very English Scandal, based on the book by John Preston (pub 2016) was broadcast in May /June 2018, starring Hugh Grant as Thorpe and Ben Wishaw as Scott.

-TIDY, Bruce Malcom, b 1950 ed Cornwall Tech Coll, Exeter U; sec to Cornwall Comm Health Council; Restormel MBC, Idr group; Plymouth, Sutton 1987
+TIDY, Bruce Malcom, b 1950, ed Cornwall Tech Coll, Exeter U; sec to Cornwall Comm Health Council; Restormel MBC, Idr grp; Plymouth, Sutton 1987